The Paris Review: Spring Revel

 The Paris Review Spring Revel is an annual gala held in celebration of American writers and writing.
 The Revel "brings together leading figures and patrons of American arts and letters from throughout New York to pay tribute to distinguished writers at different stages of their careers".
 Proceeds from the Spring Revel go directly toward The Paris Review Foundation, a 501(c)(3) non-profit organization established by the co-founders in 2000 to ensure the future of The Paris Review.

 The 2010 Spring Revel took place on April 13, 2010 and presented Philip Roth with the Hadada.

 The 2011 Spring Revel took place on April 12, 2011, chaired by Yves-André Istel and Kathleen Begala.
 Robert Redford presented the Hadada to James Salter.
 The 2011 Revel also featured Ann Beattie presenting the Plimpton Prize for Fiction and Fran Lebowitz presenting the inaugural Terry Southern Prize for Humor.

-The 2012 Spring Revel took place on April 3, 2012 and presented Robert Silvers with the Hadada.

-The 2013 Spring Revel took place on April 9, 2013 and presented Paula Fox with the Hadada.

-The 2014 Spring Revel took place on April 8, 2014 and presented Frederick Seidel with the Hadada.

-The 2015 Spring Revel took place on April 7, 2015 and presented Norman Rush with the Hadada.

-The 2016 Spring Revel took place on April 5, 2016 and Errol Morris presented Lydia Davis with the Hadada.

-The 2017 Spring Revel took place on April 4, 2017 and Edward Hirsch presented poet and former poetry editor for the Paris Review, Richard Howard with the Hadada.

-The 2018 Spring Revel honored Joy Williams with the Hadada, presented by John Waters.

-The 2019 Spring Revel took place on April 2, 2019 and Fran Lebowitz presented Deborah Eisenberg with the Hadada.
+In 2012, Robert Silvers received the Hadada.
+In 2013, it was Paula Fox.
+In 2014, Frederick Seidel received the prize.
+In 2015, it was Norman Rush.
+In 2016, Errol Morris presented Lydia Davis with the Hadada and 2017 Edward Hirsch presented Richard Howard with the Hadada.
+In 2018, Joy Williams received the prize from John Waters.
+Fran Lebowitz presented Deborah Eisenberg with the Hadada in 2019.